 Customers will not care to navigate further if the website has issues.
 A developer must keep in mind to build a user-friendly website.

-Problems like product lists cannot open on new tabs in the browser, images of the items have low quality, listed products are out of stock, limited options in the category section are some of the customers’ issues.
+Problems like product lists cannot open on new tabs in the browser, images of the items having low quality, listed products being out of stock, and limited options in the category section are some of the customers’ issues.

 Such loopholes can affect the brand’s name adversely.

 One major mistake sellers make during product promotions is sending a bulk of emails regularly to customers about the new products and discount offers, which is nothing less than a nightmare for the customers.